-To graduate in Media Studies from Berkeley, you need to fulfill three sets of requirements: (1) those of the University of California (and Berkeley campus); (2) of the College of Letters and Science, and (3) those of the major.
+To graduate in Media Studies from Berkeley, students need to fulfill three sets of requirements: (1) those of the University of California (and Berkeley campus); (2) of the College of Letters and Science, and (3) those of the major.
 Although final responsibility for learning and completing requirements rests with you, three kinds of academic assistance are available to help you understand these requirements:

 1. College Advising

-2. Student Academic Advisers
+2. Major Academic Advisers

 TIP: Many advising problems arise because students fail to check on their official enrollments and their final grades and/or they fail to check-in regarding their progress toward fulfilling degree requirements on a regular basis.
 Problems also arise when students do not read emails sent out from UC Berkeley, L&S and the Media Studies major.
 Keep on top of your grades, enrollments and progress in fulfilling requirements.
 Read emails.
 Seek guidance as soon as you notice an error or have a question or concern.
 Answers to many questions may be found on the websites of the Office of the Registrar and the College of Letters & Sciences Office of Undergraduate Advising.